LP Portrait 2020.jpg

 About

 Padmanabhan is the editor of the volume Forms of Errantry on the films of Miryam Charles.
-Their academic writing has appeared in journals including Art History, Camera Obscura, Cultural Critique, JCMS, Women & Performance, and New Review of Film and Television.
-Their essays, criticism and reviews have been published in e-flux, Seen, Public Books, Jewish Currents, and Post45.
+Her academic writing has appeared in journals including Art History, Camera Obscura, Cultural Critique, JCMS, Women & Performance, and New Review of Film and Television.
+Her essays, criticism and reviews have been published in n+1, e-flux, Seen, Public Books, Jewish Currents, and Post45.

-Padmanabhan earned their Ph.D. in Modern Culture and Media at Brown University and was a Postdoctoral Fellow with the Society of Fellows at Dartmouth College from 2018-2020.
+Padmanabhan earned her Ph.D. in Modern Culture and Media at Brown University and was a Postdoctoral Fellow with the Society of Fellows at Dartmouth College from 2018-2020.